 medication administered at the HUS hospitals (from year 2013)

 Additional data may be available based on detailed inquiry.
-Routinously provided data is expected to be more comprehensive in the beginning of 2018.
+Routinely provided data is expected to be more comprehensive in 2018.